 His experimentations and endeavors, often funded by generous benefactors, reshaped the possibilities of society and paved the way for what we now consider staples of modern life: easily accessible and digestible visual content.

-The First Movie Ever Made
+The First Movie Ever Made and Its Release Date

 Not exactly the high-action, special effects-driven, Braveheart-style, Hollywood blockbusters that grace our cinema screens today, but pretty impressive considering no one ever, in the history of the entire world, had made a movie before.

-He was born Edward James Muggeridge on April 4th, 1830, in England, and for some unknown reason, later changed his name to the far harder to spell, Eadweard James Muybridge.
+He was born Edward James Muggeridge on April 4th, 1830, in England, and for some unknown reason, later changed his name to the far harder-to-spell Eadweard James Muybridge.
 During his twenties, he traveled across America selling books and photographs before a serious head injury he suffered in a stagecoach accident in Texas in 1860 forced him back to England for rest and recovery.

-There, he married 21-year old Flora Shallcross Stone and fathered a child.
-Upon discovering letters between her and a local drama critic, Major Harry Larkyns, discussing the fact that Larkyns may have fathered Muybridge’s 7-month old son, he shot Larkyns point-blank, killed him, and was arrested that night without protest.
+There, he married 21-year-old Flora Shallcross Stone and fathered a child.
+Upon discovering letters between her and a local drama critic, Major Harry Larkyns, discussing the fact that Larkyns may have fathered Muybridge’s 7-month-old son, he shot Larkyns point-blank, killed him, and was arrested that night without protest.

-At his trial, he pleaded insanity on the grounds that his head injury had dramatically altered his personality, but undercut this plea by his own insistence that his actions were deliberate and premeditated.
+At his trial, he pleaded insanity on the grounds that his head injury had dramatically altered his personality but undercut this plea by his own insistence that his actions were deliberate and premeditated.

-The jury dismissed his insanity plea but he was eventually acquitted on the grounds of justifiable homicide.
+The jury dismissed his insanity plea, but he was eventually acquitted on the grounds of justifiable homicide.
 It turns out that in the 1900s, it’s completely OK to kill your wife’s alleged lover in a rage of passion.

 In 1872, one of the main barroom debates revolved around this question: when a horse is trotting or galloping, are all four of the horse’s feet off the ground at the same time?